Technigo/project-express-api/README.md

 This project marks the beginning of my backend journey with Express.js, featuring RESTful endpoints that return data from a hard-coded JSON file.

-Array methods like .find() and .filter() are used to manipulate the data.
+Array methods like .find(), .filter(), and .slice() are used to manipulate the data.
 While pre-made datasets are available, I chose to create my own for a personalized touch.

 My crew of elves, the Backend Dashers, can be found at /elves/title/backend%20dasher.